Hiba-Altaf/Rest-API-using-python-and-Flask/README.md

 # Rest-API-using-python-and-Flask
-This is a Rest API I created when I was learning about how API's work and how to use them for projects.
+I'm learning how to make a Rest API using Python and Flask!